 At Berry Law, our criminal defense attorneys provide skilled legal representation against domestic assault charges.
-To make an appointment with a Lincoln domestic violence lawyer, get in touch with us today.
+To make an appointment with one of our domestic violence attorneys, reach out today.

-According to Nebraska Revised Statutes §28-323, domestic violence is characterized by a person inflicting or threatening to inflict physical or emotional abuse on a member of his or her household.
+According to Nebraska Revised Statutes §28-323, domestic violence is defined as a situation when a person is inflicting or threatening to inflict physical or emotional abuse on a member of their household.
 This often occurs between spouses or domestic partners.
 However, it can also happen between parents, children, siblings, roommates, or significant others.

-The charges for committing domestic violence vary depending on the severity of the accuser’s injuries and the number of previous convictions the accused person has.
+The charges for committing domestic violence vary depending on the severity of the accuser’s injuries and whether the alleged abuser has any previous convictions.
 For example, a first-time conviction for domestic assault in the third degree–the least severe offense–is a Class I misdemeanor.

-Subsequent offenses raise the charge to a Class IIIA felony.
-Furthermore, the penalties can become enhanced if the bodily harm is severe or the crime involves a dangerous weapon.
+Subsequent offenses can increase the charge to a Class IIIA felony.
+Furthermore, enhanced penalties may be warranted if the bodily harm is severe or the crime involves a dangerous weapon.

-Many people do not hire a lawyer after being arrested for domestic violence because they are embarrassed or do not believe the charge will have consequences.
+Many people do not hire a lawyer after being arrested for domestic violence because they are embarrassed or do not believe the charge will be pursued.
+Or they may believe a conviction would have little consequences once the case is over.
 However, a conviction of domestic assault in Lincoln can significantly impact your life, so it is vital to retain legal counsel as soon as possible.

-What are Viable Defenses to Domestic Violence Charges?
+What are Some Possible Defenses to Domestic Violence Charges?

 Like any violent offense, there are viable defenses to a domestic assault charge that an innovative lawyer may use.
 Domestic violence is a crime of intent, meaning accidental injuries do not qualify as a criminal offense.